dev-tips/dev-tips/README.md

 Besides the `npm run build` task, there is `npm run dev` as well, which does exactly the same but additionally starts watching the file system for changes and rebuilds every time a change occurs.

-The `master` branch gets deployed automatically via Travis CI.
+The `master` branch gets deployed automatically via GitHub Actions.
 You can find the deployed version of this site at <https://dev-tips.com/>.

 ## License